automixer/gtexporter/README.md

 The mandatory argument is a valid config file named ```config.yaml``` into the current folder.

 ### The Configuration File
-This [configuration file template](config-keys.yaml) describes all the supported configuration keys.
+This [configuration file template](config-keys.yaml) describes the supported configuration keys.
-The config file is subdivided into three sections:
+The file is subdivided into three sections:
 1) The ```global``` section contains application-wide settings like the Prometheus client listen address and port.
 2) The ```device_template``` section contains the settings shared among all devices.
 This section can help keep the configuration file small and readable.
-It can be empty, and any key can be overridden by a more specific key into the ```devices``` section.
+It can be empty, and any key can be overridden by a more specific setting into the ```devices``` section.
 3) The ```devices``` section contains the device-specific settings, like the device name, IP address and, port of the target.
 It inherits the contents of the ```device_template``` section and, if a key is present on both, the more specific wins (i.e.: the one coming from ```devices```).